-The extent to which the dwelling de sign, position and orientation of buildings in comprehensive developments:
+The extent to which the dwelling de sign, position and orientation of buildings in medium density developments:

-(a) Locates and orientates dwellings to define external spaces, to allow adequate sunlight and daylight into main living rooms and private outdoor spaces;

-- (b) Positions dwellings to ensure that dwellings front on to, and are accessed from, the road, private Right of Way, or shared accessways; - (c) Positions dwellings to capitalise on any views or natural features: - (d) Minimises the visual dominance of garaging and vehicle parking areas, especially as viewed from the street or public open spaces.
-The use of rear courtyards for parking is encouraged. - (e) Incorporates attractive detailed design including provision of mailboxes and space for bin storage and collection - (f) Provides attractive and efficient shared parking where required.
+- (a) Locate and orientate dwellings to define external spaces, to allow adequate sunlight and daylight into main living rooms and private outdoor spaces; - (b) Position dwellings to ensure that dwellings front on to, and are accessed from, the road, private Right of Way, or shared accessways; - (c) Position dwellings to capitalise on any views or natural features: - (d) Minimise the visual dominance of garaging and vehicle parking areas, especially as viewed from the street or public open spaces.
+The use of rear courtyards for parking is encouraged.